 Mirrorless Cameras vs. DSLRs

 The M50 is a great entry level mirrorless camera and it’s a favorite among Ecamm Live members because it’s plug and play.
 All you need is a USB cord to connect it into Ecamm Live.
 You don’t even need a capture card.
 The important thing to note is that you’ll need a micro USB cord.
 It’s actually a pretty popular cord and the same one that Android users have been using for the past 10 years or so, so you may already have one lying around the house.
 Make sure that it’s a data cable and not just a charging cable.
 Not all cables are created equal.
 How can you tell?
 If you plug the camera in and it comes up, it’s the right cable.
-If not, you’ll need to order one.
+Didn’t work?
+You’ll need to order one.
 If you’re ordering one, be sure to type in micro USB data cable.
 If you have a newer Mac and you decide to use USB C, look for a USB C to micro USB cable.

 Don’t Forget the Power Adapter!